Jobs

 Retries

-If a task within a job fails due to a bug in the task’s implementation, or a lack of resources, or any other reason, it’s not necessary to resubmit the job again and re-execute all computed tasks after a fix is deployed.
-Instead, you can retry the job, and the execution of the job is resumed from the point of the failure.
-This means that all the work that was already done up until the point of the failure isn’t lost.
+If a task fails due to a bug or lack of resources, there is no need to resubmit the entire job.
+You can simply retry the job, and it will resume from the point of failure.
+This ensures that all the work that was already done up until the point of the failure isn’t lost.

 Below is an example of a failing job due to a bug in the task’s implementation.
-After the initial buggy job submission, the bug is fixed and the job is retried.
+The following workflow processes a list of movie titles and queries the OMDb API for each movie’s release date.

-Submitting below job reveals a bug in the PrintMovieStats
+Submitting the workflow as a job reveals a bug in the PrintMovieStats

 task.

-title is not found by the OMDb API, in which case the response doesn’t contain the Title
+.
+This error occurs when a movie title is not found by the OMDb API, leading to a response without the Title

 and Released